IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-ICG-Free-Signed-Certificate.md

 # HOWTO ICG Free Signed Certificate Option

-## Recommendation for a Free Signed Certificate for ICG for Testing
+## Recommendation for a Free Signed Certificate for ICG Testing

 **NOTE:** This article provides a solution that has not been approved by the IGEL Research and Development department.
 Therefore, official support cannot be provided by IGEL.

 ## Overview

-This article addresses the issue when the customers need a signed cert for testing / lab environment, but don’t want to use the UMS as CA. This should not be considered a solution for production environment.
+This article addresses the issue when the customers need a signed cert for testing / lab environment, but don’t want to use the UMS as CA. This should not be considered a solution for production environment because certificates expire every 3 months and there is no automated way to update them in UMS / ICG.

 You can use "letsencrypt" as a CA for quickly and easily grabbing a FREE certificate for your ICG server (or for any server where you need a signed cert) testing / lab work.
 At this point, LetsEncrypt is trusted by all the browsers and it has a completely automated process for initially retrieving a new singed cert and also for renewing.